-That means a person may not discourage a young family member from opening a line of credit they don’t need because it could have a negative impact on their credit.
+This means a generational elder might not discourage a younger family member from opening a line of credit they don’t need, for example, because they don’t realize opening a new credit card could have a negative impact on their credit.

-Often people will be embarrassed to share the current state of their finances, says Dana S. Branham, a financial coach and author of “Money Mayday: 7 Steps to Cleaning Up Your Money Mess.”
-They don’t want people to know about the financial mistakes they have made, or they may feel ashamed that they don’t know more about managing their money.
-Not only will they avoid talking about money with their loved ones, but they may feel hesitant to reach out to a financial advisor or credit counselor for help.
+Branham notes people are often embarrassed to share the current state of their finances.
+They don’t want people to know about the financial mistakes they’ve made, or they may feel ashamed they don’t know more about managing their money.
+Not only will they avoid talking about money with their loved ones, but they may feel hesitant to reach out to a financial adviser or credit counselor for help.

 Credit scoring and the racial wealth gap

-Even when Black consumers do have good credit scores, that doesn’t mean they will automatically find themselves with the white picket fence or experience financial security.
-In fact, Black consumers with credit scores of 700 or above were found to have a level of financial wellness that was comparable to other groups with credit scores below 700, according to a study by Elevate’s Center for the New Middle Class, a research firm based in Fort Worth, Texas.
+Even when Black Americans do have good credit scores, it doesn’t mean they will automatically find themselves experiencing financial security.
+In fact, Black consumers with credit scores of 700 or above were found to have a level of financial wellness comparable to other groups with credit scores below 700, according to a 2018 study by Elevate’s Center for the New Middle Class, a research firm based in Fort Worth, Texas.